ut-parla/Parla.py/artifact/README.md

 ```

 This should make three tests that can be run as the following:
+Note: To run them you may need to add $CUDA_ROOT/lib64 to your library paths.

 ```
 #Run 32k x 32k Matrix Mult on 1 GPU